SumeMonty/Cyber-Calculator/README.md

 # Cyber-Calculator
-# This Is My First Project Since I Started Programming.
+# This Is My First Project.
 # This Project Is Not Yet Ready But Can Be Used.